Child health GP hubs

 Watch our video to find out more about the benefits of Child Health GP Hubs:

 In the past children’s healthcare has been disjoined and clinicians have worked in silos.
 The hub brings all health professionals involved in a child’s care together in a multi-disciplinary team, including:

 - Health visitors

 - Children and adolescent mental health (CAMHs)

 - GP/paediatric trainees

-Find out more how working together can improve patient outcomes by reading these patient case studies [link to segmentation document in resources for professionals].
+Find out more how working together can improve patient outcomes by reading these patient case studies.

 Better communication for patients and clinicians